Funding opportunity

 Collaboration agreement

-Any collaborative project funded through this initiative must have a signed collaboration agreement between the partners before the start of any grant.
+Any collaborative project funded through this initiative must have a signed collaboration agreement between the business and academic partners before the start of any grant.

 UKRI attach great importance to the dissemination of research findings and the publishing of information about the research they support in the public domain.
-However, all dissemination and publication must be carried out in the manner agreed in the project’s collaboration agreement.
+However, all dissemination and publication activities must be carried out in the manner that is consistent with the project’s collaboration agreement.

 Assessment areas

-At the expression of interest stage, the assessment areas we will use are:
+At the full proposal stage, the assessment areas we will use are:

 Please note that information regarding full stage assessment will be provided to those applicants successful at the expression of interest stage.